ajfisher/ajfisher.me/site/src/content/posts/2007-08-25-jquery-saves-the-day.md

 layout: post.hbt
 slug: jquery-saves-the-day
 title: JQuery saves the day?
-wordpress_id: 15
 categories:
 - development
 - web
-tags:
+tags: css, javascript, jquery, web
-- css
-- javascript
-- jquery
-- web
 ---

 If you haven't come across it yet there is a javascript library called [JQuery](http://jquery.com/) which is being developed as an open source project, designed to give us better control over our web pages and the things we can do with them.